Anita

 Rosie

-Outside of work, Rosie is a Director of Volleyball BC and assists sporting organizations in her community with various compliance and workplace issues.
+Outside of her legal practice, Rosie serves as a Director of Volleyball BC.
 She has a keen interest in competitive sport and promoting equal and safe access to sport.
+Rosie is an avid Green Bay Packers fan and enjoys travelling and cross-stitching.

 Email rosie@anitaatwallaw.com